Psychological Abuse of the Elderly

 How can I help myself?

 - Report psychological abuse: It may be hard to report psychological abuse, but it is very important.
-Caregivers can help you if you are at risk for or are a victim of psychological abuse.
+Healthcare providers can help you if you are at risk for or are a victim of psychological abuse.

-- Go to follow-up visits: Your caregiver may talk to you, your family, friends, or those who should be held responsible for psychological abuse.
+- Go to follow-up visits: Your healthcare provider may talk to you, your family, friends, or those who should be held responsible for psychological abuse.
 This may include what may happen if psychological abuse does not stop.

 Where can I find support and more information?